Errors

 }

-One additional code is specific to the job path: WORKFLOW_START_FAILED (500) — we accepted the POST and allocated the job row, but the underlying workflow start failed.
+One additional code is specific to the job path: WORKFLOW_START_FAILED (500).
+The request was accepted, but the job could not start.
 Retry with the same Idempotency-Key.

 Retry guidance